intellitrend/intellitrend-mobile-zabbix-mediatype/README.md

 ![zabbix_action](img/zabbix_action.png)

+> **NOTE:** The message body is limited to 1000 characters and the subject is limited to 300 characters.
+Beyond that limit, the message and subject will be truncated.

 ### DataForge

 If you are a DataForge user, you can use our convenient alert management feature found under `Self Provisioning` &rarr; `Alerts`, to configure alerts with a few clicks, directly from the IntelliTrend Mobile app.